A BLUEPRINT FOR RAISING PRINCIPLED MEN

 o Selection Process:

-Shortlisted applicants will be invited to attend a brief interview, where their commitment to character development, academic excellence, and community service will be assessed.
+Shortlisted applicants will be invited to attend a brief interview.
+This will help us assess their commitment to character development, academic excellence, and community service.

 How can I get support now?

-MU has a free weekly newsletter called '3 Notes’.
+MU has a free weekly newsletter called 'Character Notes’.

 Designed to help parents, teachers, and elder siblings unlock meaningful conversations about character development with the teenage boys in their care.